YSHebron/scl-bioinfo/data/README.md

 * iRefIndex (2023)
 * SGD GSE3431 (2010)

-If you need the gitignored files, you may find it in our teams.
+If you need the `.gitignore`'d files, you may find it in our teams.